Angikuni Lake: Legend of the vanishing village

 After the article was reported in Canadian newspapers, the RCMP received inquiries.
 In January 1931, Sergeant J. Nelson, stationed in The Pas, filed an internal report that was released to the public.
 Nelson wrote he could find "no foundation for this story."
 Nelson reported that Joe Labelle, the informant, had taken out his first trapping license that season and questioned whether he had been in the territories previously as stated in the Kelleher article.
 Nelson continued, dating one of the photos used in the story to 1909 and stating that Kelleher was known for "colorful stories."
 The incident appears to have been forgotten until referenced by Edwards's 1959 book.

-The Royal Canadian Mounted Police (RCMP) has since changed their minds and dismissed the case as an urban legend, claiming that the story originated in Frank Edwards' book.
+The RCMP has since changed their minds and dismissed the case as an urban legend, claiming that the story originated in Frank Edwards' book.
 The RCMP also claims, "It is also believed that such a large village would never have been possible in such a remote area."
 (Note: Although the aforementioned book the RCMP references mentions just 30 people and one grave, at least the argument may refute some variants of the story that more than a thousand people had been vanished.
 After all, the earliest version of the story in the news article states that it was a village of 6 tents with 25 people.)
 The RCMP states that it has no record of any unusual activity in the area.

 Brian Dunning debunked the claims in an episode of Skeptoid, although he updated his findings to report that he uncovered the existence of the November 1930 Emmett E. Kelleher article, previously believing there were no such references and that the story originated with the 1959 Edwards book (which he admits is incorrect).
 While he still cites Kelleher's story as "dubious", he also admits that despite this, the published article "does indeed exist."